List of alien races in DC Comics: Aquoids

 The Aquoids are natives of planet Beltair IV.

 Aranes

-The Aranes of Arane II are a race of light blue-skinned, white-haired humanoids, with tiny blue protruding horns on their foreheads.
+The Aranes of Arane II are a race of light blue-skinned, white-haired humanoids, with small protruding horns on their foreheads.
 Rolind Siepur of Arane II is a member of the Dark Circle.

 Ardenans

 The Ardenans are the presumed name of a sentient race of humanoids with orange scaly skin from the planet Arden.
 They are represented by the deceased Green Lanterns Lodar and Meeno Monak.

 Astonians

-The Astonians are a minor alien race under a once dying star saved by the Blue Lantern Saint Walker upon facing extinction.
-Saint Walker is of this race.
+The Astonians are a species originating from the planet Astonia.
+Saint Walker, a founding member of the Blue Lantern Corps, is an Astonian.
+He managed to save the dying sun of Astonia by rejuvenating it with the blue light of hope.

 Azarathians

 The Azarathians are people belonging to the parallel universe of Azarath.
 Raven is an Azarathian.

 B

 Barrions

 The Barrions of Barrio III are silicon-based lifeforms.
-They are represented by the Green Lantern known as Chaselon.
+They are represented by the Green Lantern Chaselon.

 Bellatrix Bombers

 The Bellatrix Bombers are alien warlords featured in Green Lantern (vol. 3) #20.